victoria-mischley/ExemplarScreeningPocketDruggability/README.md

 After exemplars are done running:
 Step 2: Make the complex PDB files:- use gen_exemplars.py and use the copy_files module and make_complexes module

+Step 3: use parallaize_get_exemplar_features.py to make a command list for all of the feature generations.